usnistgov/oar-lib-angular/libs/oarng/src/lib/staffdir/README.md

      index (`SDIndex`) for records that match 2 or 3 characters.
   2. extract suggestions (`SDSuggestion[]`) from the index based on the text typed so far via `SDIndex.getSuggestions()`.
-  3. Resolve the user's selection into the full detailed record by passing the suggestion's identifier to the `SDSuggestion.getRecord()`.
+  3. Resolve the user's selection into the full detailed record by calling the selected `SDSuggestion.getRecord()`.

 ### Resolving a Suggestion to a Hierarchy of Organizations